cosmos/ethermint/docs/basics/namespaces.md

 ### eth_sendTransaction

-Sends transaction from given account to a given account
+Sends transaction from given account to a given account.

 #### Parameters